Income segregation

-Income segregation in context
+In context

 Income segregation and income inequality

 Income inequality is a necessary condition for income segregation.
-If there were no income inequality, the neighborhoods would possess the same opportunities and conditions and thus no income segregation would probably occur.
+If there were no income inequality, neighborhoods would possess the same opportunities and conditions and thus no income segregation would likely occur.
+However, it is important to recognize that the relationship between income segregation and income inequality can be affected by many different factors.

-Based on research, income inequality itself does not create income segregation – the presence of income-correlated residential preferences, and income-based housing market and/or housing policies is crucial indeed.
+Based on research, income inequality itself does not create income segregation – the presence of income-correlated residential preferences, and an income-based housing market and/or housing policies is crucial.

 An increase in inequality in the US from 1970 to 1990 resulted in an increase in income segregation.
-Also, an increase in income segregation in economic school segregation is highly dependent on income inequality (also on the changes in the education policies played role).
+Also, an increase in income segregation in economic school segregation is highly dependent on income inequality (as well as the role of educational policies).

-Income segregation (as well as racial segregation) is stronger in the public educational system than in the private one, especially in the primary education, that being usually explained by again by the neighborhood (metropolitan area) where the school is located.
-Income segregation and income inequality's relationship is complex as its yielding result can be influenced by local political, economic, and a city's planning agenda which can either work for or against the fight with income segregation and income inequality.
+Income segregation (as well as racial segregation) is stronger in the public educational system than in the private system, especially in primary education.
+This is usually explained by the neighborhood (metropolitan area) where schools are located.
+This can be due to the fact that regardless of one's financial background, anyone can attend a public school; therefore, a broader range of people will study at a public school.
+The relationship between income segregation and income inequality is complex: its results can be influenced by local political, economic, and city planning agendas, which can either work for or against the fight with income segregation and income inequality.

+Income inequality and the Lorenz curve

+The Lorenz curve was taken up by the American statistician Max Lorenz to study the income problem.
+In the Lorenz curve method, firstly, the number of consumer units in various income brackets and their income is evaluated.
+They are then divided into percentages that rank the consumer units from the lowest to the highest income.
+Opposite each percentage, the share of this group in national income is shown as a percentage.
+Finally, a table showing both consumer units and national income in percentages is drawn up, and the data is placed in a diagram.
+The diagrammatic expression resulting from this process is called the Lorenz curve.
+On this curve, the percentage of consumer units lined up on the horizontal axis from the least income to the highest income is shown cumulatively.

+If the percentages that different groups receive from income are marked on the diagram and the marked points are connected, a curve showing the income distribution of the economy is obtained.
+In the curve diagram showing this income distribution, the inequality in income distribution decreases as it approaches the line drawn by forming an angle of 45 degrees, and the inequality in income distribution increases as it gets farther away.